Tourist Attractions & Monuments Copenhagen

 Main events

-As in many cities in Northern Europe, the Christmas season is particularly magical with its lighting, store window displays, Christmas markets, giant outdoor ice rinks, horse-drawn carriage rides...
-At this time of year, sites and monuments close earlier or are not open to the public.
-The same applies to certain holidays.
-Remember to book your tickets well in advance to take full advantage of Tivoli Park, which is overrun with pumpkins on Halloween, all powdered white and glittering with light at Christmas.
+As in many northern European cities, the Christmas season is particularly enchanting, with its illuminations, store window displays, Christmas markets, giant open-air skating rinks, horse-drawn carriage rides...
+At this time of year, sites and monuments close earlier or are not open to the public, and the same applies to certain public holidays.
+Remember to book your tickets well in advance to make the most of Tivoli Park, which is overrun with pumpkins on Halloween, and powdered white and sparkling with light at Christmas.

 Guided tours

-To discover the city, original tours are programmed by private service providers: by bike, jogging, Segway, seaplane, zodiac.
-The great classics: the panoramic bus tour that gives a global view of Copenhagen or the walking tour of the different districts, Must see Copenahgen Tour.
-More specialized: the theme tours.
-Reserved for those over 18, the Pub Crawl.
-A tour of the trendy bars with a few drinks to experience the local and festive Copenhagen.
-For food lovers and gourmets, the Food Tour.
-All about Danish culinary traditions with tastings included.
+To discover the city, original tours are programmed by private providers: by bike, jogging, Segway, seaplane or zodiac.
+The great classic: the panoramic bus tour for an all-encompassing view of Copenhagen, or the Must See Copenhagen Tour, a walking tour of the different districts.
+More specialized: themed tours.
+Reserved for those over 18, the Pub Crawl consists of a tour of trendy bars with a few drinks to experience the local, festive Copenhagen.
+For gourmands and gourmets, there's the Food Tour, to learn all about Danish culinary traditions, with tastings included.